apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 Rec(RowCons("a", Int, z))
 ```

-In this example, `RowCons("a", Int, z)` is a type term indicating that the type
+In this example, `RowCons("a", Int, z)` indicates a row indicating that the type of the record enclosing it
-has the field called `a`, and its type is `Int`.
+has the field `a` of type `Int`.
 On top of that, this row
 extends a parametric type `z`, which either contains a non-empty sequence of
 rows, or is an empty sequence, that is, `RowNil`.
 Importantly, `RowCons` is
 wrapped with the term `Rec`, so no additional fields can be added to the type.